moccalotto/kaos/_brainstorms/dire.md

 * A mage using his magic to launch a projectile á la a railgun, setting the atmosphere on fire, creating a small storm, and obliterating a shuttle parked in low orbit.
 * Mages performing rituals to job their ships many light years.
 * Combat mages (warriors with limited magical ability) jumping from a shuttle in low orbit, using magic instead of parachutes and to shield them from the heat of atmosphering entry.
+* Creatures like the cyber zombies of doom, quake, etc.